-If you’re contemplating a divorce, then you’ve probably been wondering what the Petition for Dissolution of Marriage looks like.
-So let’s take a look!
+You’re contemplating a divorce, then you’ve probably been wondering what the Petition for Dissolution of Marriage looks like.
+Here’s how you need to go about filing a divorce petition in the state of Arizona!

 A caption goes on all motions, pleadings, and discovery papers in the family law case so it can be identified quickly.
-At the top of the first page of the Petition is the caption, which contains the following information:
+At the top of the first page of the Petition for the Dissolution of Marriage is the caption, which contains the following information:

 - Name, address, and telephone number of the person filing the Petition, and attorney information if represented by counsel.